libsidplayfp/VICE-testprogs/VIC20/viavarious/readme.txt

-when run, each program will cycle through all sub tests once and then display the results. red/green characters at bottom left indicate success/failure of the sub tests. red/green border indicates success/failure of the complete test (shows red if one of the sub tests failed). at the top of the screen you can see the measured data, at the bottom the reference data.
+when run, each program will cycle through all sub tests once and then display the results. red/green characters at bottom left indicate success/failure of the sub tests. red/green border indicates success/failure of the complete test (shows red if one of the sub tests failed).

+at the top of the screen you can see the measured data, at the bottom the reference data.

+to save the measured data from $2000 to $2fff, you can use this basic line:

+poke43,0:poke44,32:poke45,0:poke46,48:poke55,255:poke56,255:save"mem",8,1

 --------------------------------------------------------------------------------